ScratMan/HASmartThermostat/README.md

 the `set_preset_temp` service, new value being restored after restarting HA.
 * **sensor_stall** (Optional): Sets the maximum time period between two sensor updates.
-If no update received from sensor after this time period, the system considers the sensor as stall and switch to safety mode, the output being forced to output_safety.
+If no update received from sensor after this time period, the system considers the sensor as stall and switch to safety mode, the output being forced to `output_safety`.
 If set to 0, the feature is disabled.
 Can be float in seconds or time hh:mm:ss (default 6 hours).
 * **output_safety** (Optional): Sets the output level of the PID once the thermostat enters safety mode due to unresponsive temperature sensor.
 This can help to keep a minimum temperature in the